jeffreykegler/old_kollos/notes/misc/strand.md

 the forward nucleotide nodes
 that it continues from
 the prefix bocage.
-These set of forward nucleotide nodes that are continued by a reverse nucleotide are called its *prefix nodes*.
+The forward nucleotide nodes that are continued by a reverse nucleotide are called its *prefix nodes*.
 There may be many prefix nodes, or none.